 - Why are you interested to be a part of this organization?

 - Why do you aim to have this job?

 - Why do you believe yourself the best person for the job?

 - What can you contribute to this company?

-Each method, style, and strategy depending on your own industry, business, advertised location, has its own professional and reverse considerations and preparations.
+Each method, style, and strategy depending on your own industry, business, and advertised location, has its own professional and reverse considerations and preparations.

 - Working Interview

 - Group Interviews

 - The Second or On-Site Interview